This article is part of our series on Zero Trust. For more information on Zero Trust, check out Zero Trust, Explained.

 SDPs and micro-segmentation share a lot in common, at the technical level.
 However, micro-segmentation solutions are typically targeted for datacenter-scale visibility.
 These solutions often aren't optimized for Zero Trust, and may have business models that aren't cost effective for a Zero Trust implementation.

-For example, both micro-segmentation and SDPs support agent-based deployment models that protect applications at the OS level.
+For example, both micro-segmentation zero trust and SDPs support agent-based deployment models that protect applications at the OS level.
 Technically, both are capable of filtering north-south and east-west traffic, and can work well in any datacenter, cloud, or containerized environment.
 However, the micro-segmentation tool may expect that all servers use the agent; a typical SDP can be deployed easily and cost-effectively on a single server, if needed.

 Both also support agentless deployment models, as may be required for OT environments.
 For a true agentless deployment, Zentera recommends an SDP gatekeeper approach, as implemented by the Zentera Micro-Segmentation Gatekeeper (MSG).
 This model enables each workload to be protected with a Zero Trust DMZ, without having to touch the workload itself.